MiguelHdezP/launchpad-prototype-testing/README.md

 The mock data is in a json file PrintersComboBox/dbprintersDialog/data.json.

-The data is consumed through an async function called getData that exist in PrintersComboBox/dbprintersDialog/combobox.js, line 3
+The data is consumed through an async function called getData that exists in PrintersComboBox/dbprintersDialog/combobox.js, line 3

 Note: I'm using a third party script for the combobox, but I added some custom code to the script.